-Once you have started to create a receipt template and selected the option to create a an email receipt, you will have the option to create one of two different types of receipts, either for a single gift (generally used in everyday receipting) or for multiple gifts (use this option to create monthly, quarterly, or annual statements).
+Once you have started to create a receipt template and selected the option to create a mail receipt, you will have the option to create one of two different types of receipts, either for a single gift (generally used in everyday receipting) or for multiple gifts (use this option to create monthly, quarterly, or annual statements).
 Once you have selected an option and begun work on your receipt, you will not be able to change this, so make sure you have selected the right type of receipt before starting.

 There are three options available: